benderTheCrime/error-type-specific-catch-proposal/README.md

 }
 ```

+#### About: SpiderMonkey Implementation
+SpiderMonkey currently supports a non-standard implementation of this proposed feature: [MDN Conditional catch clauses](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Statements/try...catch#Conditional_catch_clauses)

+With respect to backward compatibility, I think it would be ideal for SpiderMonkey to support both their non-standard implementation and the syntax outlined in this proposal.
+The proposed solution is still an improvement to the non-standard implementation, intended for all browsers, and is more expressive.
+Nevertheless, it is unacceptable to entirely change any implementation of this feature (even in part) on any engine.
+Supporting both syntaxes in parallel is the ideal solution.

 ### Conclusion
 Based on the usefulness of this feature (and the likely use cases), the minimality of the syntax of the change, and the nature of its complete backward compatibility, I believe this to be a necessary addition to the specification.